opencog/generate/demo/README.md

 programming language it implements is easy for other tools to manipulate and control.
 That's what it's good for.

-Thus, in reading the below, keep in mind that there is nothing special about the SEIR model; its a stand-in for what could be a generic, arbitrary state transition machine.
+Thus, in reading the code, keep in mind that there is nothing special about the SEIR model; its a stand-in for what could be a generic, arbitrary state transition machine.
 Such machines can be hand-coded, of course, but the interesting application is when they are generated